Chronic Inflammation And What To Do About It

 Chronic inflammation is invisible to the eye, so here is what you can do right now.

-The food you eat is a very important aspect of normalizing inflammation in the body.
+Lifestyle Is Key The food you eat is a very important aspect of normalizing inflammation in the body.
 There is strong evidence that nutrition plays a key role in keeping normal levels of inflammation in the body .
 Anti-inflammatory diet is your friend.

 Add anti-inflammatory foods like turmeric and ginger to your daily regimen.
 Curcumin – an active ingredient in turmeric – helps reduce inflammation in the body and protects the liver against liver fibrosis .
 Turmeric and ginger contain anti-inflammatory compounds that help normalize inflammatory response.
 Studies suggest adding herbs like devil's claw is effective in the short-term treatment of osteoarthritic pain.
 It's used extensively in Europe as an anti-inflammatory agent .
 Devil’s claw is known to reduce joint pain and help increase mobility.